 Day 3 (Breakfast / Dinner)

 This morning we explore the Tasman Peninsula on a series of coastal walks where you will have the opportunity to spot dolphins, seals, penguins and whales from the dramatic sea cliffs.
+Time permitting take an optional cruise to see the highest sea cliffs in the southern hemisphere.
 In the afternoon we step back in time to the early 1800s when the World Heritage Port Arthur Historic Site was a penal colony housing British convicts.
 We explore the rich history of this now-picturesque site learning the stories of the prisoners and the tasks they undertook.
 We dare you to stand inside the solitary confinement room with the door closed!
 If you fancy an even spookier side to the site then you can choose to return after dark for a bone-chilling ghost tour (optional).
 You may want to sleep with the light on…..

 ● Optional night Ghost tour